MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/data-protection-policies.md

 - **Extensions** - Content inspection can be performed via 3rd-party engines for improved DLP or anti-malware capabilities.

+## File queries

+To make investigation even simpler, you can now create custom queries and save them for later use.

+1. In the **File** page, use the filters as described above to drill down into your apps as necessary.

+2. After you've finished building your query, click the **Save as** button in the top right corner of the filters.

+3. In the **Save query** popup, name your query.

+4. To use this query again in the future, under **Queries**, scroll down to **Saved queries** and select your query.

 ## Next steps
 [Daily activities to protect your cloud environment](daily-activities-to-protect-your-cloud-environment.md)